A Back-to-School Asthma Management Protocol for Parents & Guardians

 Have the germ talk.

-Even small children are capable of understanding concepts like germs and physical distancing.
-Don’t wait until school has started to get them comfortable with the new behaviours expected of them, or the environment they’ll be entering in September.
+Even small children are capable of understanding concepts like germs and social distancing.
+Don’t wait until school has started to get them comfortable with the behaviours expected of them, or the environment they’ll be re-entering in September.
 Start a “no face touching rule” early, and teach your child proper respiratory hygiene.
-Show them how to cough or sneeze into a tissue, or if a tissue isn’t available, the crook of their arm.
+Remind them how to cough or sneeze into a tissue, or if a tissue isn’t available, the crook of their arm.
 The tissue should be thrown away immediately, and hands should be washed.

 Review your child’s handwashing technique, and practice often.